 Christiane Monarchi is the founding editor of Photomonitor.
-She previously helped create the contemporary photography programme at James Hyman Gallery, has written on photography for a variety of magazines, conducts portfolio reviews, organises artist talks and symposia, judges art prizes and lectures on the art market.
+She also writes on photography for other publications, organises artist talks and symposia, curates exhibitions, conducts portfolio reviews and judges art prizes.

 Alexander Montague-Sparey is Director, Head of Photographs at Christie’s London.
 Prior to this, he curated the selling exhibitions programme at Phillips de Pury & Co., which included Sudeley Castle’s ‘Artists’ Playground’ , Mario Testino’s ‘Obsessed by You’ and the Guy Bourdin retrospective, ‘Unseen’.
 Alexander holds a Master’s degree in the History of Art from the University of Oxford.
 He writes for international publications on art, photographs, interiors and architecture.
 He is also a nominator for the Prix Pictet and is on the steering committee at the Photographer’s Gallery.